 • Develop a conscious relationship with your mortality.
 It will deepen your awareness of your eternal self.

-• Allow yourself to grieve and scream (in private).
+• Allow yourself to grieve and scream, as needed.
 Go ahead, curse God and your Guides.
 They will not retaliate, and you will get your anger at them off your chest.

 • Use this time of heightened sensitivity to access awareness of your connection to all things.

 • Believe in yourself.
 I don’t care if you don’t or never did.
-Just do it.
-Making the choice to do so will create a personal movement.
+Making the choice to do so will empower you.

 • Calm your body, soothe your heart.
 Let your heart guide you towards what nourishes you.
 It knows.
 You know.

 • It’s OK to not know the outcome or the answers or how you will get from here to there.
-Let spirit/universal creativity put the pieces back.
+Allow spirit and your creativity to find solutions.
 There’s more than you acting here.
 Really.

 • Focus on what is working / focus on what you can change/ focus on your strengths.